wp-plugins/quick-paypal-payments/readme.txt

 == Changelog ==

+= 3.11 =
+*	Currency option to selected decimal points or comma
+*   When using multiple amounts you can now have radio or dropdown selectors
+*   Bug fix to the 'item number' field.

 = 3.10 =
 *	Umpteen bug fixes in the payment report/CSV download
 *   Added option to send payment lists as an email